wp-plugins/flyzoo/readme.txt

 Yes, but you still need to provide your production url when you sign up.

-= How do I go online and chat with my visitors? =
+= How do I go online and chat with visitors? =

 1. Visit your website and locate the chat widget at the bottom of the page
 2. Click on MENU > "Log in or Sign up"